Stockholm-AI/stockholm-ai/terms-of-use.md

 6.2) You must notify us immediately of any unauthorised use of them or any other breach of security regarding our Website that comes to your attention.

 # 7. Accessability
-7.1) {{ site.organization.name }} seeks to ensure that people are treated equally regardless of age, disability, race, nationality, ethnic or national origin, gender, religion, sexual orientation or personal circumstances. {{ site.organization.name }} does its best to ensure that the Website is accessible to all its users and potential users, including but not limited to users with disabilities (eg visual impairments, cognitive impairments, motor impairments etc); users for whom English is a second language; users of various software; or any other users who may need to use the Website.
+7.1) {{ site.data.organization.name }} seeks to ensure that people are treated equally regardless of age, disability, race, nationality, ethnic or national origin, gender, religion, sexual orientation or personal circumstances. {{ site.data.organization.name }} does its best to ensure that the Website is accessible to all its users and potential users, including but not limited to users with disabilities (eg visual impairments, cognitive impairments, motor impairments etc); users for whom English is a second language; users of various software; or any other users who may need to use the Website.

-7.2) If you need any advice on making your web content and services accessible, please contact the Web Services Team ({{ site.organization.webadmin.mail }}).
+7.2) If you need any advice on making your web content and services accessible, please contact the Web Services Team ({{ site.data.organization.webadmin.mail }}).

 7.3) Access to our Website is permitted on a temporary basis, and we reserve the right to withdraw or amend the service we provide on the Website without notice (see below).
 We will not be liable if for any reason the Website is unavailable at any time or for any period.